AlexPagnotta/alex_dotfiles/README.md

 ### Cursor

-VsCode settings are set automatically from the script, but you need to import the cursor rules and internal settings manually, see the <a href="Cursor.md">Cursor.md</a> file for more info.
+Generic VsCode settings are set automatically from the script, but you need to import the cursor rules and internal settings manually, see the <a href="Cursor.md">Cursor.md</a> file for more info.